 In short, the three keywords to having a display like me is drainage, hibernation and sun.
 Good luck and do share any pictures of your cacti and succulents with me!
 I will be posting about how to divide your cacti soon for a smart way of creating more plants out of the ones you have.

 In case you do not have a cactus or have never seen one blossom you’ll be surprised by how big the flowers actually are.
-Here is a picture of a flower with my husband’s hands as comparison.
+Here is a picture of a flower with the hands of a grown up as comparison.
 Depending on the type of cactus the flowers can get as large as a dinner plate!
 There you have it, my guide on how to grow cacti.

 I have also written a guide on how you can grow succulents from seed, you can grow cacti the same way by following these steps.